MartaKliuchnik/hospital-appointment-scheduler/README.md

 - URL Path: **_/api/v1/auth/login_**
 - Description: This endpoint logs a user into the system by validating their email and password.
-Upon successful authentication, the user receives a JSON Web Token (JWT) which is used for subsequent authenticated requests.
+Upon successful authentication, the client receives a JSON Web Token (JWT) which is used for subsequent authenticated requests.
 - Authentication: No authentication required for this endpoint.